The function converts a graph to a collection of

 An S3 object of class "ML" is returned.
 It is a list of 5 objects:

-"fit", a list of ML model objects, including: the estimated covariance matrix (Sigma), the estimated model errors (Psi), the fitting indices (fitIdx), and the signed Shapley R2 values (parameterEstimates), if shap = TRUE,
+"fit", a list of ML model objects, including: the estimated covariance matrix (Sigma), the estimated model errors (Psi), the fitting indices (fitIdx), and the parameterEstimates, i.e., the variable importance measures (VarImp).

-"model", a list of all the fitted nodewise-based models (sem, gam, rf, xgb or nn).
+"model", a list of all the fitted non-linear nodewise-based models (tree, rf, xgb, nn or dnn).

 "graph", the induced DAG of the input graph mapped on data variables.
-If vimp = TRUE, the DAG is colored based on the variable importance measure, i.e., if abs(vimp) > thr will be highlighted in red (vimp > 0) or blue (vimp < 0).
+The DAG with colored edge/nodes based on the variable importance measures, i.e., if abs(VarImp) > thr will be highlighted in red (VarImp > 0) or blue (VarImp < 0).
+If the outcome vector is given, nodes with variable importances summed over the outcome levels, i.e. sum(VarImp[outcome levels])) > thr, will be highlighted in pink.

 By mapping data onto the input graph, SEMml()